datagrok/python-misc/README.md

           .sshrestrictor       Limit ssh users to a restricted set of commands.
           .templates           Utilities for templating.
-          .timestamps          Format python 9-tuples as common timestamp formats .xml               * Utilities for working with XML.
+          .timestamps          Format python 9-tuples as common timestamp formats .tree                A hierarchical mapping container in a variety of flavors and toppings.
+          .xml               * Utilities for working with XML.

 # Workflow

-This started out as a private branchless repository of a mixture of in-development, broken, buggy, and stub code and polished well-tested, frequently-used code.

-I'm employing git branches now to try to separate the stuff that should be useful to the public from the ideas and buggy sketches.
-I'm still a bit green with git so I'm documenting what I *hope* is a good workflow here.

-Branches:

-- `master`: few bugs, tests pass.
-- `dev`: includes buggy, unfinished, and stub modules.

-As of today, `master` still contains some buggy code.
-To clean up:

-    git checkout master
-    git rm -f buggyfile
-    git commit
-    git checkout dev
-    git merge -s ours --no-commit master
-    git diff
-    git commit

-Bugfixing should occur in a topic branch from master (or directly in master if I'm lazy and cavalier) wherever possible.
-Then merge topic to master, then master to dev.

-    git checkout master
-    git branch -d bugfix
-    git checkout -b bugfix
-    (fix bugs)
-    git commit
-    git checkout master
-    git merge bugfix
-    git checkout dev
-    git merge master

-When a new module or feature from dev becomes stable, cherry-pick or patch it into an integration branch from master, then merge to master, then merge master to dev.

-    git checkout master
-    git checkout -b integration
-    git cherry-pick
+I used to maintain a long-running 'dev' branch intended to house unfinished work.

+That was a good learning exercise in git branching and [workflow][2], but it was tedious and unnecessary.
+No sane person is going to use something from a git clone of "datagrok.misc" in production.

+So, the policy for branch `master` is now: beware, some of this stuff works great, some is broken out of the box, some doesn't even do what it claims.

+If there's something here you really like, let me know, and I'll be motivated to ensure it actually works, document it, write better tests, move it into its own repository, package it, and release it on PyPI.

 # TODO

+- Better unit testing, or at least an automated testrunner so we know what the test coverage is, and what's probably not broken
-- Find a way to automatically present pydoc nicely, and automatically.
+- Find a way to automatically present pydocs nicely, and automatically.
+No, not Sphinx, I hate that mess.
 Explore [method used in dinoboff's github-tools][1].

 [1]: http://dinoboff.github.com/github-tools/overview.html#documentation-hosting
 [2]: http://www.kernel.org/pub/software/scm/git/docs/gitworkflows.html